Ricardicus/ric-script/README.md

 - [ ] Standard library for cool stuff
 - [ ] Vector expressions and standard library for vector manipulation
 - [ ] Loading external scripts declarations into script namespace (maybe like pythons \_\_name\_\_)
+- [ ] Support for function declarations with different number of parameters but same id without overload

 # Intermediate code generation